widadamjad/Brainstorming/Flutter/Sprint 1/README.md

 The UI was developed strictly according to the Capstone BRD (), ensuring complete alignment with business logic and system requirements.

-📬 Contact
-If you have any questions or want to collaborate, feel free to connect! dohaash_2002@hotmail.com alaa.srour0032@outlook.com

 ******************************** To run the Flutter application locally: ********************************